• Skip to primary navigation

 Home » Recipes » Baking

-Easy Marzipan Loaf Cake
+Easy Marzipan Cake Recipe

-Jump to Recipe Print Recipe
+Jump to Recipe

 Marzipan cake pin image.

 It's simple, tasty, and perfect with a cup of tea or coffee, to get you through the dreaded mid-afternoon slump!
-You might also like to try my easy lardy cake recipe!
+You might also like to try my easy lardy cake recipe.

 Marzipan loaf cake with a slice cut off the end so you can see the light almond sponge.

 👩🍳 Love loaf cakes?
-Try my sticky golden syrup loaf cake too!
+Try my sticky golden syrup loaf cake too.

 Jump to: